atila-s/Insertion-Sort-in-MIPS-Assembly/README.md

 * When the comparison shows that two elements are same, our cursor is showing the second element and we just move all the rest of the list up by one, by calling **update_the_rest**.

 ```
-Here first $s0 becomes $s0 - 1 because we found a repetitive element, therefore the size will be decreased by one when we delete that
+$s0 becomes $s0 - 1 # as we find a repetitive element, the size will be updated
 ```

 **update_the_rest** overwrites the repeated element and moves all the elements in the list up by one in **loop_for_update**.
 When that update is complete we decrement the cursor by 1 before calling the same loop because otherwise when it gets incremented by 1 at the beginning of the loop, we'll miss checking the comparison of the previous element with the new overwrited element we've carried up.